TeachingOW/simdjson-quickstart/Readme.md

 - Start by working on simple JSON documents and gradually increase complexity.
 - Use debugging tools to inspect the structure of the JSON data during traversal.
-- You can use the example code (quickstart) to see how to use the library in Visual Studio.
+- You can use the example code ([quickstart](https://github.com/TeachingOW/simdjson-quickstart)) to see how to use the library in Visual Studio.
-- You can work in **teams of up to 3**.
+- You can work in **teams**.

 ---